-This act would grant judges and magistrates the authority to prohibit drivers adjudicated of certain motor vehicle offenses from operating a motor vehicle not equipped with an ignition interlock system.

-This act would take effect on January 1, 2014.
+1 This act would grant judges and magistrates the authority to prohibit drivers adjudicated 2 of certain motor vehicle offenses from operating a motor vehicle that is not equipped with an 3 ignition interlock system.
+This act would also allow a judge or magistrate to grant a conditional 4 hardship license during the period of license suspension.
+5 This act would take effect on January 1, 2013. ====== LC02008